 Monitoring brings vendor management programs full circle, with the individuals responsible for certain vendors or functional areas bringing board members or senior management up to speed with regular and robust reporting.
 This reporting should also include any audits of vendors (SSAE16 SOC reports) – be sure to review these closely and work with vendors to implement corrective actions as needed.

 Armed with a robust vendor management program, board members and senior management can fulfill their regulatory requirements and trust the process to identify the best vendor for the institution and its customers.
-Financial institutions with questions about implementing a vendor management program or strengthening an existing model may contact me or Financial Services Industry Group leader Barry Pelagatti.
+Financial institutions with questions about implementing a vendor management program or strengthening an existing model may contact Financial Services Industry Group leader Barry Pelagatti.